Why Women Blame Their Husbands for Everything (And What’s Really Going On)

-Understanding the Emotional Roots Behind the Conflict
+Understanding the Emotional Roots Behind the Blame

 1. Marriage Becomes the Only Emotional Outlet